anronuay/MS4-kickz/README.md

 os.environ["STRIPE_SECRET_KEY"] = "<Your Stripe Secret Key>"
 os.environ["STRIPE_WH_SECRET"] = "<Your Stripe WH Secret Key>"
 ```
-3. Install all the required packages with `pip3 install -r requirements.txt`
+3. Install all the required packages with `pip3 install -r requirements.txt`.
-4. Migrate the models to create a database using in your IDE with `python3 manage.py makemigrations` and `python3 manage.py migrate`
+4. Migrate the models to create a database within your IDE with `python3 manage.py makemigrations` and `python3 manage.py migrate`.
 5. Load the data fixtures in to the database using the following command:
-`python3 manage.py loaddata <fixture_name>`
+`python3 manage.py loaddata <fixture_name>`.
-6. Create a superuser for the Postgres database by running with `python3 manage.py createsuperuser`
+6. Create a Superuser for the Postgres database by running with `python3 manage.py createsuperuser`.
-7. Now you can access the app using the command `python3 manage.py runserver`
+7. Now you can access the app using the command `python3 manage.py runserver`.

 <div align="right">
     <a href="#table-of-contents"> ⇧ Back To Top </a>